Advanced OB/GYNE Associates

 Endometriosis is a serious and painful gynecological condition affecting an estimated 7 million women in the United States.
-At Advanced OB/GYNE Associates in Hoffman Estates, Illinois, Dr. Andrea Das specializes in women’s health and complications such as endometriosis.
+At Advanced OB/GYNE Associates in Hoffman Estates and Arlington Heights, Illinois, Dr. Andrea Das specializes in women’s health and complications such as endometriosis.
 Dr. Das provides effective treatments and testing methods, including pelvic laparoscopies, pelvic exams, and ultrasounds.
 If you live in Chicagoland and have pelvic pain or any concerns, call the office or use online booking to schedule an appointment.

 Endometriosis is a serious gynecological condition when the tissue that lines your uterus begin to grow elsewhere in your body.